arpitsardhana/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 When both are set, they are "additive" in the sense that CPUs will be distributed across NUMA nodes in chunks of full-pcpus rather than individual cores.
+`align-by-socket` policy option can be enabled by adding `align-by-socket=true` to CPUManager policy options.
+It is also additive to `full-pcpus-only` and `distribute-cpus-across-numa` policy options.